adrienne/basicmodel/README.md

 basicmodel
 ==========

-Basic Model is a CodeIgniter library to easy your work with standard models in CodeIgniter
+Basic Model is a CodeIgniter library to ease your work with standard models in CodeIgniter.